glouppe/info8006-introduction-to-ai/lecture3.md

     - 2017: AlphaGo beat Ke Jie, 1st world human player.
 - AlphaGo combines *Monte Carlo tree search* and *deep learning* with extensive training, both from human and computer play.

+???

+R: define value and policy networks and how they relate to MCTS.

 ---

 class: center